mozilla/explainers/README.md

 * working with others to broaden interest

-When there is consensus on an incubation or standardization destination for the explainer, follow the destination’s process for migrating into it.
+When there is consensus on an incubation or standardization destination for the explainer, follow the destination’s process for migration or incorporation, and move the explainer’s file(s) remaining in this repo to the [archive folder](https://github.com/mozilla/explainers/tree/main/archive).

 ## References
 Useful reading before/while writing an Explainer: